abraker95/osu-framework-tutorial/1-Setup.md

 # Preface

 This tutorial assumes that you have decent knownledge of Visual Studio and C#.
 After forking the osu-framework, run the sample game project provided.
-If there are issues getting that to work, head to #osu-client in the the osu!dev discord server [here](https://discord.gg/ppy) and ask about the issue.

 # Setting up a new project